The word “exposome” has been used a lot recently in discussions on the causes of skin aging, but do you know exactly

 ISDIN visited Dr. Paloma Borregón, head of the Dermatology Unit at the Beteré Clinic in Madrid, Spain, where she talked to us about what the exposome is and the effects it has on our skin.
 She gave us her expert advice on the importance of protecting ourselves against the sun every day, and how to combine ISDIN products to create an effective anti-aging routine.

 What is the exposome?

 The exposome is the sum of all the factors which we are exposed to, and which act on the genome (our genetic material) from the day we are born to the day we die.
 While for a long time it was considered that aging was largely affected by genetics, over time, it has been observed that 80% of the aging process is influenced by seven external factors and that only 20% is determined by our genes.

 The skin’s exposome of the skin is defined by seven external factors that affect the aging process:

 - Solar radiation

 - Lack of sleep

 The sun is principally responsible for our skin’s aging

 Solar radiation is the factor that most accelerates the skin aging processes.
 Accumulated chronic solar damage makes us age more rapidly, and also increases the risk of suffering from skin cancer.
-This is why it is very important to protect ourselves from the sun from a young age, in order to avoid childhood sunburn, which may eventually contribute to the appearance of skin cancer.
+This is why it is very important to protect ourselves from the sun from a young age with the correct sun care products, in order to avoid childhood sunburn, which may eventually contribute to the appearance of skin cancer.

 “Childhood sunburn doubles the likelihood of suffering from melanoma as an adult.”DR. PALOMA BORREGÓN

 We usually only worry about solar radiation when we think of summer, but every day we are exposed to UV rays, even through clouds, car windows, or to a lesser extent through artificial lighting.
 Using a photo-protective cream every day minimizes the risks of this exposure.
 Christina Mitre, specialist beauty blogger and journalist of The Beauty Mail, states that:

 “We think that sunscreen is only necessary in summer and we are not aware that we are exposed to solar radiation 365 days a year.”CRISTINA MITRE